 Preferred citation of this database in Bluebook format is: Bad Samaritan Laws, Zachary D. Kaufman , http://www.zacharykaufman.com/bad-samaritan-laws (last visited [date last visited]).
 Preferred citation in Chicago Manual of Style format is: Zachary D. Kaufman, “Bad Samaritan Laws,” accessed [date last visited], http://www.zacharykaufman.com/bad-samaritan-laws.

 Professor Kaufman is currently writing a book (under contract with Cambridge University Press) about Bad Samaritan laws and other aspects of bystanderism and upstanderism.
-His writing to date on bystanders and upstanders, including Bad Samaritan laws, has been published by or is forthcoming in the Boston College Law Review, the Southern California Law Review, the Stanford Law & Policy Review, the Boston Globe, the San Francisco Chronicle, the New York Daily News, and Foreign Policy (here and here).
+His writing to date on bystanders and upstanders, including Bad Samaritan laws, has been published by or is forthcoming in the Boston College Law Review, the Southern California Law Review, the Stanford Law & Policy Review, the Boston Globe, the Houston Chronicle, the San Francisco Chronicle, the New York Daily News, and Foreign Policy magazine (here and here).

 This database will be updated periodically.
 If you would like to suggest an addition or amendment to this database, please contact Professor Kaufman using this form.